mongodb/docs/source/includes/admonitions/note-highly-available-om.rst

-.. admonition:: Highly Available Ops Manager Resources
+.. note:: Highly Available Ops Manager Resources
-   :class: note

    For high availability, set this value to more than ``1``.
    :opsmgr:`Multiple Ops Manager instances